Central Participant Database/ru

 - The fourth table, the Standard token fields, displays the standard token fields that can be merged with unmapped participant attributes.
 The only standard token field from a survey participants table that can be edited is the Token one.
 This is important when you wish, for example, to easily copy token codes across different LimeSurvey installations.

-After you have mapped all the attributes, you can click on the Continue button.
-After processing the participants, a summary page will show up, telling you how many participants were successfully copied.
+After you have mapped all the attributes, you can click Continue.
+After processing the participants, a summary page will be displayed, telling you how many participants were successfully copied.
 If you have previously asked for redirection, you will be redirected to the survey participants table, otherwise you will be redirected to the CPDB main page.

 1) Total participants in central table : The total number of participants located in the central participant database.

-2) Participants owned by you : It shows the total number of participants that have you as a owner.
+2) Participants owned by you : Shows the total number of participants that have you as a owner.
 By default, the new participants entered into the central participant database have as owner the user that firstly added them to it.